mahirkhan0828/personal-website/README.md

 # Personal Website
-Personal website that has information about me, projects I designed, and contact information.
+Personal website that has information about me, projects I designed, and contact details.